 - Take part in the Great British Beach Clean - this is an annual campaign run by Marine Conservation Society, aimed to mobilise volunteers to take part in beach cleans, while also collecting data from all around the UK on the types of litter at our beaches.

-- Take action to reduce plastic pollution and get involved with campaigns such as The Great Nurdle Hunt, The Cotton Bud Project or Beat the Microbead
+- Take action to reduce plastic pollution and get involved with campaigns such as The Great Nurdle Hunt or Beat the Microbead

 - Remember that our action at home can effect the cleanliness of beaches.
-Keep the Cycle Running is a Scottish Water campaign aimed at reducing the amount of inappropriate items flushed down the toilet or put down the sink.
+Nature Calls is a Scottish Water campaign aimed at reducing the amount of inappropriate items flushed down the toilet or put down the sink.
 This can include wipes, sanitary items and cotton buds.